jaburns/textc/README.md

     }
 }

-// in other words, it's always bunch of quads one after the other
+// in other words it's always bunch of quads one after the other, each glyph
+// is drawn on a quad, and the quads are provided in logical/reading order
 ```